tkotosz/BehatMagento2Extension/docs/guide/quickstart.rst

             }
         }

 Note that here we inject the Order Repository Magento service through the Context constructor, but it is also possible to inject it through the Behat Step definition as well.
-For more information see the `usage section of this documentation </guide/usage>`_.
+For more information see the :doc:`usage section of this documentation </guide/usage>`.

 6. Run Behat and you should see the test passing
     .. code-block:: bash